 With the Van Dyke goatee, the chin hair is confined to a very small area.

-The anchor goatee is a longer version of the Van Dyke, allowing the facial hair below the mouth the grow down lower and usually across closer to the sideburns.
+The anchor goatee is a longer version of the Van Dyke, which allows facial hair below the mouth to grow down lower and usually closer to the sideburns.

-The unique combination of the soul patch, wider goatee, and the mustache, closely resemble that of an anchor.
+The unique combination of the soul patch, wider goatee, and the mustache looks like an anchor.
+That’s how this goatee style got his name in the first place.

 1. Make sure that your skin and beard are dry.

-3. Remove the rest of your beard and mustaches except soul patch and wide area underneath your mouth (approximately 10mm wider than your lips, depending on your style).
+3. Remove the rest of your beard and mustache except for the soul patch the nd wide area underneath your mouth (approximately 10mm wider than your lips, depending on your style).

 4. Use precise trimmer and beard shaping tool to create nicely shaped oval jawbone line and curved lines on soul patch that connect with your beard.